 "Various sources report SMS open and response rates as high as 98% and 45%, respectively — in contrast to corresponding figures of 20% and 6% for email." - Gartner

 "Research shows that SMS open rates are as high as 98%, compared to just 20% of all emails.
 And, on average, it takes 90 seconds for someone to respond to a text and 90 minutes to respond to an email." - Campaign Monitor

-Advancements to text message marketing techniques - such as SMS personal messaging - nurture authentic connections with consumers.
-These authentic engagements are overshadowing text messaging scams.
+Advancements to text message marketing techniques - such as SMS personal messaging - allow brands to nurture authentic connections with consumers.
+These conversations with customers are authentic engagements, and are beginning to overshadow text messaging scams.

 Typically, SMS scams seek to steal personal information.
 Scammers hope that by gleaning information from naive mobile users, they can rob their identity.

 Here are some of the classic text message scams plaguing mobile users.

 One of the most common text message scams asks you to provide information to claim a prize.
 Also a phishing tactic on social media, the individual (or bot) informs you that you are a winner.
 They make it sound as though you providing personal information is just a formality.

 Someone "stole" your info